Instead of finding out mistakes from just a random blogger, you can learn from 5 of them.

 If SEO is primarily your source of traffic, then you should know how huge backlinks are important in Google’s algorithm.

-In other words, backlinks are links from one page of your website to other websites.
+They are links from one website to another website.

 backlinks